¨Let your food be your medicine, and your medicine be your food.¨

 Nonetheless, here are some of my best (and other travel experts) tips for avoiding food safety issues that you should always consider even if you have an iron stomach:

-- Eat in a busy place, at the same time that locals eat.
+- Eat in a busy place, while locals eat.
 Otherwise, you may be eating food that is not fresh.

 - Exercise caution when eating at buffets, even at higher-end restaurants.
 The food at buffets is often left out for hours which can attract all kinds of unpleasant microbes.

-- Don’t be afraid to send back food if it is only lukewarm.
+- Do not be afraid to send back food if it is only lukewarm.
 Heat kills the most dangerous microbes.

 - Street food can be safe if there is a line of people.
 The line means that food moves fast and that lots of others have not had problems with the food.
 It is a particularly good sign if there are a lot of families or seniors in line.
 If the food is safe for children and seniors, it is safe for everyone.